HEBREW READERS CHURCH

 Num 12:6

-This doesn’t mean they understand the dreams or visions though in every instance as these things are in dark sentences hard to be understood unless the interpretation come from Alahayim:
+This doesn’t mean they understand the dreams or visions though in every instance as these things are in dark sentences hard to be understood unless the interpretation comes from Alahayim:

 Num 12:7